dburr/BOMAAB/README.md

 I decided to include it.
 You'll need to edit the script to put in the e-mail address you'd like your reports sent to, as well as your iTunes Connect database name, username and password.
-Then just run the script from `cron.`
+Then just run the script from `cron.` Be sure and run it sufficiently long after BOMAAB's update script to ensure that the sales data has been downloaded.
+Or, you can set `EMAIL_DAILY_REPORTS` to `YES` in `update.sh` and it will automatically run the e-mail report script after it has downloaded the latest data.

 Things that still need to be done: